AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Experimental Setup

 \subsubsection{Dataset Details}

 From the ADNI dataset, we constructed a \textit{Train Set} of 486 subjects (179 CN, 160 MCI, 147 AD) and a \textit{Test Set} of 466 subjects (159 CN, 156 MCI, 151 AD).
 A \textit{Latent Swap Set} was created by pairing CN and AD subjects of similar age (within 0.5 years).
 In a pair, the age gap associated with the AD subject is of two years or more, and with the CN subject is less than two years.
-In addition, a \textit{Cross-Data Setup} was created with the unseen OASIS dataset, consisting of 550 subjects (330 CN, 137 MCI, 83 AD).
-All brain MRIs were pre-processed using skull stripping \citep{isensee2019automated}, affine registration to MNI space, and intensity normalization~\citep{shinohara2014statistical}.
+For generalization assessment, a \textit{Cross-Data Setup} was created with the unseen OASIS dataset, consisting of 550 subjects (330 CN, 137 MCI, 83 AD).
+A \textit{Cross-Cognition Set} was constructed from the ADNI dataset, with MCI subjects labeled as progressive, indicating conversion to AD.
+The last available MCI time-point images were chosen as input for AD generation.
+All brain MRIs were pre-processed using skull stripping \cite{isensee2019automated}, affine registration to MNI space, and intensity normalization~\cite{shinohara2014statistical}.